On the van der Waerden numbers w(2;3,t): Introduction

 \subsection{The results of this paper}

-Section \ref{sec-comp} contains our results on the numbers $w(2; 3, t)$.
+In Section \ref{sec:tawsolver}, we present the new SAT solver, \ntawsolver, with superior performance on the instances considered in this paper (only for palindromic instances the new hybrid method \cubeconq{} is superior).
+Section \ref{sec-comp} contains our results on the numbers $\vdw(2; 3, t)$.
 We discuss the computation of the one new van der Waerden number, and present further conjectures regarding precise values\footnote{to establish these conjectures will require major advances in SAT solving} and the growth rate.
 In Section \ref{sec-pat}, we investigate some patterns we found in the good partitions (establishing the lower bounds).
+In Section \ref{sec:Palindromes}, we introduce palindromic problems and the corresponding palindromic number-pairs.
+Finally in Section \ref{sec:remsat}, we discuss the observations on the use of the various SAT solvers involved.